Vancouver (electoral districts)

-This page is a listing of federal and provincial electoral districts located in the City of Vancouver, British Columbia, and for districts which include the name Vancouver in their title, including those on Vancouver Island, among which was the original first use of the name Vancouver for a district.
+This page is a listing of federal and provincial electoral districts located in Vancouver, British Columbia, and for districts which include the name Vancouver in their title, including those on Vancouver Island, where the first district named Vancouver was located.
 For districts in any of the suburbs other than North Vancouver and West Vancouver, please see New Westminster (electoral districts) as all other Lower Mainland ridings are descendants of the original New Westminster district.
 Vancouver Island districts not including the name "Vancouver" can be found at Vancouver Island (electoral districts).